renatocaliari/contornos/docs/en/contornos.md

    - **[Experimentation on a new Product XPTO]** *(🧭 Value Stream: Product;🧑🏻‍🤝‍🧑🏾 External; ⌚ Temporary)*

 **Forums** (it's just an organization directory to list Forums and not connected hierarchically in the structure to any Contorno)
+    - **Research** *(Forum)*
-  - **Diversity** *(Forum)* - Note that both this Forum and the contorno Diversity above can co-exist.
-However, only the contorno has authority for decisions and creation of organizational artifacts in this scope.
-The Forum can be created by anyone with the intention of just discussing the topic apart from the contorno.
+    - **Diversity** *(Forum)*

+Note that both these forums - diversity and research -  and the contornos with the same name above can co-exist.
+However, only the contornos have authority for decisions and creation of organizational artifacts in this scope.
+The forum can be created by anyone with the intention of just discussing the topic apart from the contorno.

 # Participation in contornos
 Participation in contornos happens through the allocation of people.
 It is possible to indicate the [type of energy](en/apps#type-of-energy-in-contorno) that each participant will have in a certain contorno.